codepath/android_guides/Managing-Threads-and-Custom-Services.md

 });
 ```

 Threads are used to process each runnable concurrently as the message is received until all threads are busy.
 If all threads are currently busy, the `Executor` will queue a new task until a thread becomes available.

+Note that the `ThreadPoolExecutor` is incredibly flexible and affords the developer significant control over all aspects of how tasks are executed.
+For a more comprehensive overview of `ThreadPoolExecutor` and all underlying components, check out [this excellent tutorial](http://codetheory.in/android-java-executor-framework/) by codetheory.

+#### Stopping the ThreadPoolExecutor

 The thread pool can be shutdown any time with the [shutdown](http://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor.html#shutdown\(\)) command:

 ```java
 executor.shutdown();